imacat/chklinks/README.md

     % ./Build install

-When running `./Build install`, make sure you have the privilege to write to the installation location.
+When running `./Build install`, make sure you have the privilege to write to the installation locations.
 This usually requires the `root` privilege.

 If you want to install into another location, you can set the